-There is no greater thrill than seeing a timber rattlesnake up close in the wild.
-They are timid, quiet and unassuming and will strike only when they feel threatened.
-As long as we respect the snakes’ domain and do not disrupt their natural behaviors, they can be observed and appreciated at a safe distance.
+Seeing Timber Rattlesnakes up close in the wild is a thrilling experience.
+They are a non-aggressive, quiet and very impressive animal.
+Contrary to popular belief, rattlers will strike only when they feel threatened.
+As long as we respect their domain and do not disrupt their natural behaviors, we can observe and appreciate them as they truly are in the wild.

-All images on this site © 2015 Polly Smith-Blackwell.
+All images contained in this site © 2015 Polly Smith-Blackwell.
 All rights reserved.

 No reproduction, distribution or exhibition of copyrighted material.